freeradical13/freeradical13.github.io/index.md

       * A [Monocyte cell][], which may further specialize into:
         * A [Macrophage][] which is a monocyte that travels in the blood to tissues and transform into a macrophage which is phagocytic, sedentary cell that kills pathogens or cleans up dead cells.
 Macrophages also release cytokines which attract neutrophils and other leukocytes to the pathogen.
         * A [Dentritic cell][] which populates tissues such as skin and migrates to lymph nodes after capturing intact or degraded pathogens to stimulate the adaptive immune system.
+    * A [Nuocyte cell][] which is also related to parasites.
   * A [Mast cell][] resident in connective tissue which releases signaling molecules called [histamines][] which stimulate surrounding blood vessels to dilate to increase blood supply and become more permeable to neutrophils.
 * Lymphoid (lymphocytes).
 [Lymphocytes][] are leukyoctes found predominantly in lymph.
 This cell type may further specialize into:
   * A B cell.
 A B cell may further specialize into:
-    * A Plasma cell.
+    * A Plasma cell: An effector B cell.
   * A precursor cell which may further specialize into:
     * A [Natural Killer cell][] which circulates throughout the blood and lymph patrolling for virus-infected and cancerous cells.
 Instead of phagocytosis, natural killer cells release cytokines that cause cell death or inhibit viral replication.
     * A T cell.
 A T cell may further specialize into:
       * An Effector T cell.

 Myeloid cells are effector cells that have cell-surface receptors for a specific pathogen, rather than a class of pathogens like B and T lymphoid cells.
-B and T Lymphoid cell-surface receptors are not directly coded by specific genes but instead are created by genes that are cut and modified during development to generate billions of different receptors.
+B and T Lymphoid cell-surface receptors are not directly coded by specific genes but instead are created by genes that are cut and modified during development to generate millions of different receptors.

 [Antigens][] are molecules on pathogens or released by pathogens that cause a response by B or T cells.
 B or T cells bind to an antigen with proteins called [paratopes][] (or antigen receptors).
 A single B or T cell presents a single type of antigen receptor.
 Antigens are made of one or more [epitopes][] which are the parts of an antigen that bind to the corresponding paratopes.